 For questions on using the SDK to develop a plug-in, please visit the Premiere Pro SDK Forum.

 SDKs are generally supported for six months following the release of the next major version of the SDK.
-The Premiere Pro CS5.5 SDK is no longer supported by developer support.
+The Premiere Pro CS6 SDK is supported through December 2013.